joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 In some ways the fact that my lung kept collapsing may have been a good thing, because it meant that I was eligible for a pleurodesis.
-While it's nice if your lung heals itself, the odds that you'll get another spontaneous pneumothorax are about 80%.
+While it's nice if your lung heals itself, if you've had a spontaneous pneumothorax, the odds that the lung will collapse again are about 80%.
 A pleurodesis, however, provides a more permanent solution.

 That said, the pleurodesis is not a fun surgery.
 My surgeon put it quite diplomatically by saying that "it is a procedure that is not without pain."
 The